-I gave this a shot with Tom Petty’s albums so why not for another of my all-time favorites, Mr. Feelings himself, Ryan Adams.
-I’m loving his new album Prisoner, so I decided to test myself and see where it ranked on my own list of his albums.
+I gave this a shot with Tom Petty’s albums so why not try again with another favorite artist, Ryan Adams.
 I should note this list does NOT include any of his compilations or live albums, none of his Whiskeytown stuff, or any of his many singles, bootlegs, unreleased tracks and albums, or side projects.
 Just Ryan Adams studio albums and his longer EPs.

 19. Orion (2010)